makerdao/community/governance/votes/Executive vote - May 15, 2025.md

 A new Vote Delegate Factory contract has been pre-deployed at [0x4Cf3DaeFA2683Cd18df00f7AFF5169C00a9EccD5](https://etherscan.io/address/0x4Cf3DaeFA2683Cd18df00f7AFF5169C00a9EccD5).
 The Vote Delegate factory contract will support deploying Delegate Contracts that SKY holders and SKY Staking users can delegate their voting power to.

-#### Deploy New SKY Chronicle Scribe Instance Oracle and Add it to the OSM_MOM Contract
+#### Integrate New SKY Chronicle Scribe Instance Oracle and Add it to the OSM_MOM Contract

 A new Oracle Security Module based on the Scribe SKY oracle has been pre-deployed at [0x511485bBd96e7e3a056a8D1b84C5071071C52D6F](https://etherscan.io/address/0x511485bBd96e7e3a056a8D1b84C5071071C52D6F) and added to the OSM_MOM.